IBM-Cloud/get-started-php/README.md

 To deploy to {{site.data.keyword.Bluemix_notm}}, it can be helpful to set up a manifest.yml file.
 One is provided for you with the sample.
 Take a moment to look at it.

 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
 In this manifest.yml **random-route: true** generates a random route for your app to prevent your route from colliding with others.
 You can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice.
 [Learn more...](/docs/manageapps/depapps.html#appmanifest)
  ```
- ---
  applications:
-    - path: .
-      memory: 256M
-      instances: 1
-      domain: mybluemix.net
-      name: GetStartedPHP
+ - name: GetStartedPHP
-      host: GetStartedPHP
-      disk_quota: 1024M
+   random-route: true
+   memory: 128M
  ```
  {: codeblock}

-Edit the manifest.yml file and change the `name` and `host` from `GetStartedPHP` to your app name and host, <var class="keyword varname" data-hd-keyref="app_name">app_name</var>.
+Edit the manifest.yml file and change the `name` from `GetStartedPHP` to your app name, <var class="keyword varname" data-hd-keyref="app_name">app_name</var>.
 {: download}

 ## 4. Deploy the app